Complete monotonicity-preserving numerical methods for time fractional ODEs: Numerical experiments

 When $d=0$, the eigenvalues of fractional ODEs system obtained from space semi-discretization for fractional sub-diffusion equations are often negative real constants.
 Therefore, any time discrete numerical methods that contain the entire negative real half axis $(-\infty, 0]$ will lead to unconditionally stable schemes.

 When $d\neq 0$, the corresponding eigenvalues of fractional ODEs system obtained from space semi-discretization have the form $\lambda_j=x_j+iy_j$, where $x_j, y_j$ are real constants and $x_j<0$.
 However, the constants $y_j$ are not zeros in general.
 In this case, if we still want to obtain an unconditionally stable numerical scheme in time direction, then the stable region of this scheme must contain the whole negative semi-complex plane $\mathbb{C}^{-}$.
-According to our results in this paper, the $\mathcal{CM}$-preserving schemes meet this stability requirement, and in particular, so does $\mathcal{L}$1 scheme.
+According to our results in this paper, the $\mathcal{CM}$-preserving schemes meet this stability requirement.

 As an example, we consider the one dimension fractional advection diffusion equation (\ref{eq:adiffu}) on $\Omega=[0, 1]$ with periodic boundary condition $u(0, t)=u(1, t)$.
 For the space discretization on a uniform grid $\{x_1, x_2, ...,x_N\}$ with grid points $x_j = j\Delta x$ and mesh width $\Delta x = 1/N$, we use second-order central differences for the advection and diffusion terms.
 We obtain the semi-discrete system